datonex/owl-nook-dx/README.md

 - Logo and text all lead to home page
 - Navigation links lead to relevant pages
 - Contact us link leads to the correct page for all web pages

+### Bugs

+- [ ] Form validation fails when user logs in, attempts to change password from profile or when user creates duplicate slugs due to None type value being returned.

+- [x] Not null at category - integrity error -> Fixed-default category was not saved in database, on add post or edit post submission, if user does not set a category this error was received.

+- [x] attribute error when changing status of published post to draft -> Fixed redirect lazy to home page after changing blog status, rather than returning to post detail page

+- [x] Waypoints infinite scroll renders duplicate posts when paginating with class based view pagination. -> Fixed - defined pagination function and page render manually

+- [x] Jquery id selector won't input html onto add post + edit post page -> Fixed - used javascript syntax

+- [x] TypeError None type object being returned after comment post.
+No get data is being requested -> Fixed by returning previous page

+- [x] HTTP404 - django attempts to input slug of a drafted post. after submission. -> Fixed - reverse lazy to post drafts page after posting blog draft

+- Few other none interesting bugs in trello [here](https://trello.com/b/EE8FIF7B) :point_left:

 ### CSS3 validator